xsscx/srd/code/asm/Readme.md

 ### SRD Code Repo

 Assembly Code Example for the Apple Security Research Device Cryptex.
+For Apple: FB9289266.
+We need ASAN to work for the cryptex on the command line.

 Hello!
 This is my SRD Repo and the iPhone 11 Public Domain Register Fuzzing Project using the Apple Security Research Device, the Apple SRD.